Investing for retirement

 First off, you need to think about the reason you’re investing, what your goals are, and when you’ll probably need to access your money.
 Different mutual fund accounts have different rules about taxes and withdrawals, so the account type you choose to put your mutual fund in should align with your investing goals:

-Finally, you’ll need to choose a mutual fund to invest in.
+Finally, you’ll need to choose a mutual fund or funds to invest in.
 There are a lot of choices.
 Some funds, such as asset allocation funds, are designed to align with the level of risk investors are willing to tolerate in exchange for greater growth potential.
 Other funds focus on particular parts of the economy—like natural resources or utilities—or on certain types of stocks and bonds.
-There are also funds targeted to investing goal timelines.
 With so many fund options and types it can be helpful to compare funds, which can be done here.
 To learn more about an individual fund, review the prospectus.
 Every fund has a prospectus, which is a required document that outlines all of the information about the fund.
 It is a great resource to review before deciding on a fund.
 For a good overview of mutual funds and how they work, read the What is a Mutual Fund? article.

-Thrivent Mutual Funds offers 24 funds across four categories—enough options to cover most mutual fund investing needs without being overwhelming.
+Thrivent Mutual Funds offers more than 20 funds across four categories—enough options to cover most mutual fund investing needs without being overwhelming.
 Chances are, there’s probably a fund to match your needs.

 While not the only way to start, you can easily transfer money from your bank to start your new mutual fund account.
 This can be set up as a one-time transfer or recurring contribution that meets the minimum requirements for the mutual fund and account type.
-With Thrivent Mutual Funds, once you’ve completed the application (it should only take 10 minutes), you’ll be asked to set up online access for your account, including your User ID and password.
+With Thrivent Mutual Funds, once you’ve completed the application (it should take as little as 10 minutes), you’ll be asked to set up online access for your account, including your user ID and password.
 Your account will be active, but it will take a few days for your initial contribution to appear.

 Unless you’re actively buying and selling your shares, a mutual fund account doesn’t require very much day-to-day oversight on your part.
 Thrivent Mutual Funds has fund managers and analysts who work to ensure that the fund’s holdings and allocations remain aligned with the fund’s strategic goals (so you don’t have to) and level of risk.
 All of your account details are always available online and you can set your preferences to receive email confirmations of purchases or notices when new documents are available, such as quarterly statements.
 You can also opt for paper or digital delivery of key documents.